 Gathering your things from a burning plane before exiting is the limiting mindset.
 Just getting the hell off the plane is the growth mindset.
 You can revamp your brain.

 Making decisions is uncomfortable, and some of us put if off for as long as possible.
 But discomfort is part of life and avoiding it makes it harder to take.
 Make it a habit of embracing discomfort.
 Do one scary thing every day, something that might end up in rejection.

 Ask for a discount when you buy your coffee.
 Ask someone “out of your league” out for a drink.
 Ask 300 strangers to take a selfie with you in a month (don’t do this in NYC, you’ll get maced).

-Getting used to being uncomfortable in innocuous day to day situations can help you get more comfortable making important decisions.
+Getting used to being uncomfortable on an innocuous day to day situation can help you get more comfortable making important decisions.

 Always a Silver Lining